O Jesus, let me persevere until the end.

 - Nothing seemed more lasting than the newly built temple.

-- Forty years after Jesus, the Romans destroyed Jerusalem and the temple (just as Jesus predicted).
+- Forth years after Jesus died, the Romans destroyed Jerusalem and the temple (just as Jesus predicted).

 - In asking for a sign, the disciples are misguided.
-Jesus’ word is their daily guide.
+Jesus’ word is the daily guide.

-- Jesus wants the disciples to stay on course (even if there are cosmic events).
+- Jesus wants the disciples to stay on his path (even if there are cosmic events).